ElektraInitiative/libelektra/src/bindings/erl_nif/README.md

 This binding provides the possibility to access Elektra from Erlang.

+## Dependencies

+In order to compile the NIF you need to have Erlang installed.

 ## Module name

 The module name of the NIF module is `Elixir.Elektra.System`.